An Open-source Benchmark of Deep Learning Models for Audio-visual Apparent and Self-reported Personality Recognition: The proposed benchmarking framework

 \subsubsection{Training, validation and testing protocol}

 For all benchmarked static models and short segment-based spatio-temporal models, we follow the previous studies \cite{8066355,interpret_img,audiovisual_resnet} to re-use the clip-level label as the corresponding frame-level or short segment-level labels to train them.
 We also use the clip-level label as the label to train models that take clip-level sequence as the input.
 For all experiments, we consistently employ the same training, validation and testing protocol.
-Each static image-based model or short segment-based spatio-temporal model is trained on the training dataset with the shuffled data samples, and is evaluated on the validation set.
+Each static image-based model or short segment-based spatio-temporal model is trained on the training dataset with the shuffled data samples and evaluated on the validation set, where early stopping is used to prevent overfitting.
 We choose the model that obtains the best performance on the validation set as the final model for each experiment, which generates the reported testing results.
+The detailed training hyper-parameter settings for all benchmarked models are listed in Table \ref{tab:training details}.